SEPAG Development Parent Starter Kit

 Early SEPAG Logistics

-Your district liaison will be able to help you as you develop your SEPAG.
+Your district leader will be able to help you as you develop your SEPAG.
 As the group gets started, it will be important to have a single email address for the SEPAG.
 This way, you can keep messages about the group separate from your other email, and future group members will be able to use the same account.
 At the same time, you'll want to start building community awareness of the SEPAG.
-Your district liaison can help you make information about the group available on the school district's website.
-Use the below email to ask your district liaison about these items.
+Your district leader can help you make information about the group available on the school district's website.
+Use the below email to ask your district leader about these items.

 To: [Director of Special Education]